 Mosse writes so passionately and with such a deep understanding of this region of France that you get drawn into the story.
 Equally, a good deal of the novel is chillingly real – the scenes of Cathars (the ‘heretics’ besieged and killed by the French crusaders) singing on the way to their death, the massacre at Beziers – are historical fact.

-Above all, it is a tribute to Carcassonne, a town which has witnessed all of this history, and Mosse writes with a deep love for this place.
+Above all, it is a tribute to Carcassonne, a town that has witnessed all of this history, and Mosse writes with a deep love for this place.

 Nowadays it is a major tourist site and much of it has been rebuilt or restored since Raymond-Roger lived there, but it has been done faithfully.
 It is not hard to see how this place inspired such a story – the stone towers and winding streets practically beg for mystery and intrigue.